Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 Washington’s Contributions

 Washington’s contributions to the drafting of the Constitution were significant.
 He advocated for a strong central government capable of addressing the nation’s challenges while ensuring that individual rights and liberties were protected.
-He supported creating a three-branch government with a system of checks and balances, ensuring that no one branch could become too powerful.
+He supported the creation of a three-branch government with a system of checks and balances, ensuring that no single branch could become too powerful.

 Washington also played a crucial role in the ratification process of the Constitution.
 He campaigned tirelessly for its adoption, emphasizing the need for a stronger national government to secure the nation’s future.
 His stature and influence helped persuade many states to ratify the Constitution, ultimately leading to its adoption in 1788.